lexilva/Hello-World/README.md

 # Hello-World
-I'm a a Student of Technician Science of Compution trying to learn Github by myself UFF - Universidade Federal Fluminense
+I'm a a Student of Technician Science of Computattion trying to learn Github by myself UFF - Universidade Federal Fluminense
 Cederj - Pólo SG
 Ingress: 2013-2